 To further align the interests of our executive officers with the interests of our stockholders and to further focus our executive officers on our long-term performance, we provide equity compensation to our executive officers.
 In fiscal 2020, the equity component of our executive compensation program was delivered in the form of RSUs, with grants to each of Messrs.
 Naudé, Glover and Rudow made with respect to 100,000, 50,000 and 100,000 shares of our common stock, respectively.
-These RSUs vest on the later of the satisfaction of a service-based vesting condition and the occurrence of a liquidity event.
+These RSUs vest on the later of the satisfaction of a service-based vesting condition and the occurrence of a liquidity event, the latter of which was met upon the completion of our IPO.
 The service-based vesting condition is satisfied with respect to 25% of the shares subject to the RSU award on each of the first four anniversaries of the vesting commencement date, subject to the executive officer's continued employment through the applicable service-based vesting date.
-In order for the award to vest, a liquidity event must occur prior to the seventh anniversary of the grant date.
 In addition, on June 8, 2020, each of Messrs.
 Naudé, Glover and Rudow received an RSU grant with respect to 128,053, 54,375 and 54,375 shares of our common stock, respectively.
-Similar to the fiscal 2020 RSU grants, these RSUs vest in 25% annual increments over four years, subject to the executive officer's continued service through the applicable service-based vesting date and the occurrence of a liquidity event.
-This offering will constitute a liquidity event for both the fiscal 2020 and fiscal 2021 RSU awards and, although that vesting condition will have been satisfied, the awards will remain subject to the service-based vesting condition under the terms of the award agreements.
+Similar to the fiscal 2020 RSU grants, these RSUs vest in 25% annual increments over four years, subject to the executive officer's continued service through the applicable service-based vesting date.